openforis/sepal-doc/docs/source/cli/ofgt.rst

     Band 1 BB (xmin ,ymin ,xmax,ymax) is 1408 1740 1713 1964

-You can visualize the result by subsetting the image to these extents using :code:`gdal_translate`
+You can visualize the result by sub-setting the image to these extents using :code:`gdal_translate`

 .. code-block:: console

     gdal_translate -srcwin 1408 1740 305 224 images/forestc.tif results/bb_33. tif

-The parameters for the size of the box are calculated as xmax-xmin and ymax-ymin
+The parameters for the size of the box are calculated as :code:`xmax-xmin` and :code:`ymax-ymin`.

 Visualize the results in QGIS: